-After writing and doing hundreds of webinars, both live and automated, for our stuff and for clients, I’ve found that the hardest part of the process isn’t the content or the offer… It’s figuring out what the right Call To Action, or CTA, will be for your webinar..
+After writing and doing hundreds of live and automated webinars for our staff and clients, I've found that the most challenging part of the process isn't the content or the offer...
+It's figuring out the right Call To Action, or CTA, for your webinar.

 The more seamless the transition, the better your overall conversion will be.

-I’ve wrote previously about the things you can do to really supercharge your sales through automated webinars including bonuses, downloads and increasing engagement from your attendees… That’ll help you add a few extra sales.
+I've written previously about what you can do to supercharge your sales through automated webinars, including bonuses, downloads, and increasing engagement from your attendees...
+That'll help you add a few extra sales.

-The true hallmark of a solid webinar is linking up the good, educational content to the right offer, and then presenting the call to action type that’ll trigger the most buyer response.
+The true hallmark of a solid webinar is linking up the sound, educational content to the right offer and then presenting the call to action type that'll trigger the most buyer response.

 When An Automated Webinar Is A Good Fit

-Before you decide that spending time writing a webinar (or having Scriptly do it for you), it’s important to understand what automated webinars can do for you and your business…
+Before you decide to spend time writing a webinar, it's essential to understand what automated webinars can do for you and your business...

 By doing a webinar, you're: